judsonlmoore/judsonlmoore.com/_posts/travel/destinations/morocco/2017-04-12-book-a-riad-morocco.markdown

 Knowing where your riad is at on a map is one thing, but finding it in the layberanth of a madina is another all together.
 Mapping apps are less reliable here, but one host gave me the tip to use the app [Galileo](https://galileo-app.com/) ([iOS](https://ad.apps.fm/8IpEyeTO8GFTIofxNB2M8_E7og6fuV2oOMeOQdRqrE2p3vVedUm5KyU8Xq4APB1ozJNtwS4j_CkBGUd2uV5MTtekQ9a7KpkZ-LYPbjtHfdFbLR3Kci8V1PkgTdisRaNKc_q5BWZ6I-E2Sa8VKe04U7bVaSTlN3NgGDRU0tFF_YA) | [Android](https://play.google.com/store/apps/details?id=com.bodunov.galileo)), which is an off-line map.
 I found it to be quite accurate a real lifesaver while between Wi-Fi hotspots.
 Still, your initial arrival to the riad can be quite tricky. **It is advisable to arrange your host to meet you at a landmark** and walk you to the riad.
 If you are just arriving to the city and have luggage, then the riad can send a taxi for you.
 This might be a bit expensive, but will serve you well for the ease and peace of mind.

-{% cloudinary /assets/images/2017/04/riad-in-morocco-2.jpg alt="Front door of a riad in Morocco" description="" %}
+{% cloudinary default /assets/images/2017/04/riad-in-morocco-2.jpg alt="Front door of a riad in Morocco" description="" %}

 ### 2. Can I carry my luggage very far, and through narrow, hilly streets?